zeero/CCPlugins/README.md

 🙄 "Please add a button" → Complete UI framework rewrite
 😭 Every conversation: "Act like a google engineer who doesn't overengineer"

 CCPlugins is a curated set of commands that extend Claude Code Cli with common development workflows.
-These commands handle the boring stuff, since the agent already knows your codebase, they just tell it what to do with that knowledge.
+These commands handle the dumb work, since the agent (opus 4 / sonnet 4 or kimi k2) already knows your codebase, they just tell it what to do with that knowledge.

 *Built for developers tired of typing "please act like a senior engineer" in every conversation.*